Paul Tzanetopoulos

 Paul Tzanetopoulos (born in Athens, Greece), is a Greek-American inter-media artist known for his work with digital, video, and electronic mediums.
 Moving to Los Angeles over 25 years ago, Tzanetopoulos has become a prominent figure in the city's art scene.
 He first gained attention in 1974 when he presented a video installation and computer-driven inter-media piece at the Ruth Schaffner Gallery in Los Angeles.
 Since then, his work has continued to focus on social and ecological issues, often incorporating interactive elements.

-Tzanetopoulos' art is part of various public and private collections, including the Los Angeles County Museum of Art (LACMA).
+Tzanetopoulos's art is part of various public and private collections, including the Los Angeles County Museum of Art (LACMA).
 He has also exhibited internationally and collaborated with other artists.
 In late October 2004, he showcased a collaborative sound and light exhibition with Daniel Rothman at Weserburg, a museum of contemporary art in Bremen in northwestern Germany.

-Tzanetopoulos' art often revolves around the interaction between technology and society.
+Tzanetopoulos's art often revolves around the interaction between technology and society.
 His work spans different forms of media, including video, sound, and digital installations.
 In particular, his art highlights complex social themes, such as environmental concerns and diversity, while exploring the boundaries of light, motion, and interactivity.

 The artist creates works across a range of mediums, such as video, light, painting, and sculpture, and his public projects include tile murals for the US State Department's consular office in Ho Chi Minh City, Vietnam, integrated art at a Greater Los Angeles park pool, shopping center, parking garage and elsewhere.
 He told the Los Angeles Times that he believes "public art should be tailored to its surroundings and engage with its environment."
 His most recognized work is the lighting design for the pylons at Los Angeles International Airport (LAX).

 Works

 LAX kinetic lighting installation

 One of the artist's most well-known public commissions is the Kinetic Lighting Installation for the LAX Gateway Pylon Project in Los Angeles.
 This large-scale light display uses shifting colors to represent the city's cultural diversity.
 It forms the public art component of the LAX Gateway Beautification Project.
 Finished on August 8, 2000 by Los Angeles World Airports (LAWA), this artwork stands as the biggest permanent public art lighting setup in the world.
 At night, visitors can see the Kinetic Light Installation shining from within 26 large, see-through glass pylons.
-LAWA teamed up with the City of Los Angeles' Cultural Affairs Department to hire Tzanetopoulos.
+LAWA teamed up with the City of Los Angeles's Cultural Affairs Department to hire Tzanetopoulos.
 His main job was to make a large-scale public artwork using light and movement, and second, to help design a system for creative lighting in the pylons.
 This system had to make sure the lights fit the goal of the artwork and could be controlled easily.
 The pylons along Century Boulevard glow in a way that draws visitors toward the airport.
 The pylons at the roundabout where Sepulveda Boulevard and Century meet take their colors and motion from the flow, the intent of which is to welcome visitors.